jonkracht/technical-notes/git-notes.md

 * Set location where local repository will be pushed:  `git remote add origin {REMOTE-URL}`
 * Push changes to remote via `git push origin main`

+Alternatively:
+* Create new repo on Github
+* Clone locally
+* Add files to be included in repo
+* Push back to Github